SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ## Task-5: Cowsay as a Service

 In this task you will deploy a simple service to the benefit to the world.
-Access your VM and start by installing the program “cowsay” (use ‘apt-get’).
+Access your instance and start by installing the program “cowsay” (use ‘apt-get’).
 Create a file cowsay-app.py and paste the following code in the file.

 ```bash
 from flask import Flask, jsonify